AFC Dacia Unirea Brăila: Reformation (2006–2015)

 At the end of the 2006–07 CF Brăila was relegated to the Liga III.
 Their best performance during this period was the acceding to the Cupa României quarter-finals in the 2004–2005 season, where they lost to Dinamo București 1–0 at Stadionul Dinamo and 2–0 at Stadionul Municipal.
-In the round of 32, Dacia Unirea won against Rapid București (coached at the time by Răzvan Lucescu) at Stadionul Municipal, goal scored by Romeo Buteseacă and in the round of 16, they passed by FC Unirea Alba Iulia with 2–0, goals scored by Romeo Buteseacă and Cristian Dicu.
+In the round of 32, Dacia Unirea won against Rapid București (coached at the time by Răzvan Lucescu) at Stadionul Municipal, goal scored by Romeo Buteseacă and in the round of 16, they passed by Unirea Alba Iulia with 2–0, goals scored by Romeo Buteseacă and Cristian Dicu.
 Players who had a great contribution to this performance, among others, are: Marius Mindileac, Iulian Olteanu;– Laurențiu Ivan, Gheorghe Rădulescu, Valentin Stan, Victor Olenic, Tudorel Pelin, Nicolae Ciocea – Daniel Pleșa, Dumitru Horovei, Mihalache Basalîc, Cristian Dicu;– Romeo Buteseacă, Marius Matei, Paul Sorin Bogdan.
 We also have to mention Bănel Nicoliță, who played at Dacia Unirea until 2004 and where he made his debut.

-The 2008–09 season meant some serious reorganisation, SC CONCIVIA SA became the owner of the team, and the objective was the promotion to the Liga II.
-But in the end, the club finished 8th the Championship, and it seemed that Liga II was further than was thought.
+The 2008–09 brought significant reorganisation, as the construction company Concivia became the owner of the club and appointed Mihai Ciobanu as head coach, with the objective of promotion to Liga II.
+However, due to poor results, Ciobanu was dismissed and replaced by Vasile Darie, who ultimately led the White and Blues to an 8th-place finish in Series II.

-The 2009–10 season has started with a lot of promise.
-During the summer, Gheorghe Mulțescu was appointed advisor with the transfers, and a lot of promising players were bought.
-At the end of the first half of the championship, the club sees itself on the top of the table, 1st, in the run with Politehnica II Iași, Petrotub Roman and CS Panciu for the promotion.

-At half season, coach Vasile Darie was replaced with Daniel Timofte and the season ended with the victory and the promotion to the Liga II, and to top it all, Nelu Bucă finished 1st in the goalscorers ranking, with 25 goals.
+The 2009–10 campaign began with high expectations.
+During the summer, Gheorghe Mulțescu was appointed as an advisor on transfers, while several promising players were signed.
+At the halfway point of the season, Brăila was at the top of the table, competing with Politehnica Iași II, Petrotub Roman and Panciu for promotion.
+Vasile Darie was replaced mid-season by Daniel Timofte, and the team went on to win Series I and secure promotion to Liga II.
+Additionally, Nelu Bucă finished as the league’s top goalscorer with 25 goals.
+The squad comprised Mitrea, Anton, Botaș, Moldoveanu, Șerban, Gurguiatu, Bosoi, Necoară, Nicolae, Oprea, Stănciulescu, Pânzaru, Stăncioiu, Gh.
+Badea, Iosofache, Pascu, V. Gheorghe, Olenic, C. Tudor, Pungă, Cazan, Mustață, Bălan, Techiu, N. Bucă, Lupu, Panait, Ndigwe and Emekwue.

-Brăila started poorly the 2010–11 season, by being eliminated from the Romanian Cup in the 4th Round by Unirea Slobozia and by being last in the championship after five rounds, with only one point.
+Brăila started poorly the 2010–11 season, by being eliminated from the Cupa României in the Fourth Round by Unirea Slobozia and by being last in the championship after five rounds, with only one point.
 After round five of the championship, Gheorghe Bunea Stancu replaced Daniel Timofte with Liviu Ciobotariu., but brought Timofte back after round 10 of the championship, after the disaster at Piatra Neamţ, 0–4 with Ceahlăul, thus concluding Ciobotariu's charge in front of our club, and like Timofte, with only one point obtained in five matches.
 Timofte's return had no success, the club ranking last at the end of the first half of the championship, with only four points in 15 rounds.